yassindaboussi/QCMBuilder/README.md

 # QCM Builder 🚀

-QCM Builder is an exciting web application crafted with Node.js and Angular, tailored for generating multiple-choice questions (QCM).
-Ideal for various student classes and courses, it simplifies the process of selecting chapters, generating QCMs, providing detailed explanations for correct and incorrect answers, and even tracking progress.
+QCM Builder is an exciting web application 🌐 crafted with Node.js and Angular, tailored for generating multiple-choice questions (QCM).
+Ideal for various student classes and courses 📚, it simplifies the process of selecting chapters, generating QCMs 🔍, providing detailed explanations for correct and incorrect answers, and even tracking progress 📊.

 ## Project Structure 🏗️